ayoolaolafenwa/PixelLib/docs/index.rst

-PixelLib supports the two major types of segmentation and you create a custom model by training your dataset with PixelLib:
+PixelLib supports the two major types of segmentation and you create a custom model for objects' segmentation by training your dataset with PixelLib:

 1 **Semantic segmentation**:
 Objects in an image with the same pixel values are segmented with the same colormaps.